viviian-h/dscap/README.md

 - VivianHuang_DataScienceCapstoneFinal.pdf is the final poster
 - DSCapstoneFinalProject.ipynb contains data cleaning as well as data visualization work
 - DSCapstoneFinalProjectModeling.qmd contains modeling work
-- The file named "Data" contains the clean data used to run the models (ds_finalproject_data.csv), predictions for the logistic regression used for plotting(pred_data.csv) and predictions for the linear regression used for plotting (pred_part2.csv).
+- The file named "Data" contains the clean data used to run the models (ds_finalproject_data.csv), predictions for the logistic regression used for plotting(pred_data.csv) and predictions for the linear regression used for plotting (pred_part2.csv) as well as zipped ATUS respondent and roster files.

 ## To Reproduce:
 1. Run the python file (DSCapstoneFinalProject.ipynb) until *** Run R Code before this*** section